Definition of a Content Management System (CMS)

 Content management websites are search engine optimization (SEO) friendly.
 You can get plugins that directly support SEO on your website.

-One disadvantage of content management systems is their dependance on plugins.
+One disadvantage of content management systems is their dependence on plugins.
 For all the functionality that these systems can provide, many require plugins and widgets.
 Many, but not all, of these plugins can be expensive.
 The trade-off for how they benefit your business may be well-worth it.

 CMS plugins available include: